ywaki-econ/ywaki-econ.github.io/_pages/research.md

 <hr>

 ## Publications and Accepted Papers
+* "A cautionary note on linear aggregation in macroeconomic models under the RINCE preferences."
+Conditionally accepted at ***Journal of Macroeocnomics***.
+Final draft coming soon.
 * [**"The Delphic Forward Guidance Puzzle in New Keynesian Models"**](https://www.sciencedirect.com/science/article/pii/S1094202521000752?dgcid=author) with Ippei Fujiwara, October 2021.
   * Accepted at ***Review of Economic Dynamics***.
   * [Online Appendix](/files/Fujiwara_Waki_DFGP_OnlineAppendix.pdf).